Mutual Combat Rule in Georgia; If you get in a fight, you have no case when hurt.

 Furthermore, the appellate court reasoned that in Georgia, an injured person can't recover as a third-party beneficiary from a company that fails to perform a contractual duty unless it's clear from the agreement that the parties entering into the contract intended to confer a direct benefit upon the plaintiff to guard him from physical injuries.
 The intent to benefit a third person must show on the face of the contract.
 In this case, the security contract never mentioned customers, patrons, shoppers, or visitors as a reason for the contract, so the security firm owed no duty directly to the injured plaintiff.
 That part of the holding is kinda BS.

-The Atlanta wrongful death attorneys at the Simon Law Firm have considerable experience representing families who have lost their loved ones due to negligence and other wrongful conduct, and they are prepared to assist you with a possible claim.
+The Atlanta wrongful death attorneys at Christopher Simon Attorney at Law have considerable experience representing families who have lost their loved ones due to negligence and other wrongful conduct, and they are prepared to assist you with a possible claim.
 If you believe you have a possibly meritorious claim and would like to discuss the options you may have for legal recovery, feel free to contact us to arrange a free case consultation.